facebook/react-native-website/docs/the-new-architecture/landing-page.md

 The New Architecture removes the use of a serializing message queue between JavaScript and native and replaces it with JavaScript Interface (JSI).
 JSI is an interface that allows JavaScript to hold a reference to a C++ object and vice-versa.
 With a memory reference, you can directly invoke methods without serialization cost.

+[VisionCamera](https://github.com/mrousavy/react-native-vision-camera), a popular camera library for React Native, leverages this technology to allow real-time frame processing in JavaScript by exposing frame buffers through JSI.
-[VisionCamera](https://github.com/mrousavy/react-native-vision-camera), a React Native library, processes video frames in JavaScript in real-time.
-A typical video frame can be 10MB in size and can amount to 1GB per second depending on the frame rate.
-Passing that amount of data through the legacy messaging queue would make this experience unusable.
+Typical frame buffers are 10 MB in size, which amounts to roughly 1 GB of data per second, depending on the frame rate.
+Passing that amount of data through the legacy messaging queue would simply be impossible, whereas with JSI it has almost no overhead at all.
+JSI can be used to expose other complex instance-based types such as databases, images, audio samples, and more.

-Beyond high-volume data processing, JSI adoption in the New Architecture removes this class of serialization work from all native-JavaScript interop.
+Beyond high-volume data processing with JSI, which many libraries have already adopted, JSI adoption in the New Architecture removes this class of serialization work from all native-JavaScript interop.

 ### Learn more